Wang-XIaoDingdd/RE-Summer2021/README.md

 **Assessments**

-Students are evaluated based on
+Students are evaluated based on 4 individual assignments (20% each) and class participation (20%).
+The details will be introduced as the course proceeds.